tc3-japan/web-scraper/web-scraper-server/README.md

 To specify site, specify site argument

-- `java -jar build/libs/web-scraper-server-0.0.1.jar --batch=purchase_history --site=amazon`, If no site is specified, all sites will be run (currently only amazon is implemented)
+- `java -jar build/libs/web-scraper-server-0.0.1.jar --batch=purchase_history --site=<EC-Name>`, If no site is specified, all sites will be run
 - or use `java -jar build/libs/web-scraper-server-0.0.1.jar --rest` to run rest api server, default port is 8085

 ## Import test data